vivek-dodia/matrix-app/README.md

    - Trust the developer certificate on your iPhone if prompted

 3. **Initial Configuration**
-   - Tap "Setup Matrix" button
+   - Tap "Authorize" button
    - Grant all requested HealthKit permissions
+   - Tap "Configure" to access settings
+   - Choose between Prometheus or InfluxDB
-   - Enter your Pushgateway URL (e.g., `http://192.168.1.100:9091`)
+   - Enter your Pushgateway URL (e.g., `http://192.168.1.100:9091`) or InfluxDB credentials
    - Configure authentication if required
-   - Tap "Test" to verify connectivity
+   - Select which metrics to track in Metrics Configuration

 4. **Start Service**
-   - After successful setup, tap "Start Service"
+   - After successful setup, the service will auto-start
    - The app will begin pushing metrics every 5 minutes (configurable)
    - Disconnect USB cable - the app continues running in background

+5. **Using the App**
+   - **Main Screen**: Shows connection status and sync information
+   - **Metrics Overview**: Tap the center button to view all your health metrics
+   - **Metrics Settings**: Tap the gear icon in metrics view to configure which metrics to display
+   - **Babble Chat**: Tap "Babble" to chat with AI about your health data
+   - **Configuration**: Tap "Configure" to change settings
+   - **Logs**: Tap the log indicators to view system logs

 ### Grafana Setup